Kanye West's Twitter, Instagram accounts restricted after anti-Semitic posts | Technology

 Kanye West's Twitter, Instagram accounts restricted after anti-Semitic posts

-Kanye West's Twitter and Instagram accounts were restricted over the weekend, with the social media platforms saying they removed the rapper's posts after online users condemned them as anti-Semitic.
+Before he took to Twitter early on Saturday, the rapper had his Instagram account suspended after a since-removed post in which he invoked anti-Semitic tropes, accusing a musician of being controlled by "the Jewish people."
+The company said on Saturday temporary restrictions on posting, commenting and messaging were imposed on West's Instagram account.

-Kanye West's Twitter and Instagram accounts were restricted over the weekend, with the social media platforms saying they removed the rapper's posts after online users condemned them as anti-Semitic.
-He was first locked out of his Instagram by Facebook parent Meta Platforms Inc on Friday after which he took to Twitter, where he tweeted on Saturday for the first time in two years.
+Kanye West's accounts on Twitter and Instagram were restricted over the weekend, with the social media platforms saying they removed posts by the rapper that online users condemned as anti-Semitic.
+West, who legally changed his name to simply Ye last year, was locked out of his Instagram by Facebook parent Meta Platforms Inc on Friday.
+He then moved to Twitter, posting on Saturday for the first time in two years.

-West's first post on Twitter since 2020 was a blurry photo of the rapper and Meta Platforms founder Mark Zuckerberg singing karaoke.
+West's first post on Twitter since 2020 was a blurry photo of himself singing karaoke with Meta Platforms founder Mark Zuckerberg.
 The tweet said: "Look at this Mark How you gone kick me off instagram."
 West then tweeted: "You guys have toyed with me and tried to black ball anyone whoever opposes your agenda."
-That post, in which he said he wasn't anti-Semitic, has been removed by Twitter due to a violation of its policies.
+That post, in which he said he was not anti-Semitic, was removed by Twitter.
 His account was also locked, a Twitter spokesperson confirmed on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)